xmtp/xmtp-dot-org/docs/tutorials/custom-ct.md

 Keep in mind that any other application that intends to use your custom content type must implement it as per your definition.

-If your MultiplyCodec content type generates interest within the developer community, consider proposing it as a standard through the [XIP process](http://localhost:3000/docs/concepts/xips).
+If your `MultiplyCodec` content type generates interest within the developer community, consider proposing it as a standard through the [XIP process](/docs/concepts/xips).

 To sum up, creating a custom content type opens up new avenues for handling data within the XMTP framework, giving you the power to manage data in a more personalized or specialized way.

-# Advanced: Sending token transaction hashes
+## Advanced: Send token transaction hashes

-This tutorial will walk you through the process of building a custom content type dedicated to send transaction hashes on the polygon blockchain.
+This tutorial will walk you through the process of building a custom content type dedicated to send transaction hashes on the Polygon blockchain.

-## Step 1: Creating the TransactionHash Content Type
+### Step 1: Create the TransactionHash content type

-Let's start by creating a new file xmtp-content-type-transaction-hash.tsx.
-This file will host the TransactionHash class which is responsible for encoding and decoding our custom content type.
+Let's start by creating a new file `xmtp-content-type-transaction-hash.tsx`.
+This file will host the `TransactionHash` class which is responsible for encoding and decoding our custom content type.

 <Tabs groupId="sdk-langs">
 <TabItem value="js" label="JavaScript"  attributes={{className: "js_tab"}}>